Frayser, Memphis: Public parks

-Recreation

 Transportation

-Frayser is served by 4 MATA bus routes, numbered 11, 32, 40, and 42.
-Central and northeast Frayser are also served by Ready!
-Zone 2.
-Ready! is a demand-responsive service that replaces the former route 6 bus.
+Frayser is served by four MATA bus routes, numbered 11, 32, 40, and 42.
+Central and northeast Frayser are also served by Ready! demand-responsive service, which is operated by MATA.

 Interstate I-40 runs through the southern reaches of Frayser.
 US 51/SR 3 bisects the western quadrants of the neighborhood.
 Frayser entirely encapsulates SR 300, which connects US 51 to I-40 exit 2A.
 Frayser also serves as the southern terminus of SR 388.